BeelGroup/MCSvsAutoML/README.md

     provide more memory for those specific datasets or to exclude them if that is not possible.

+#### smac attempted to use a functionality that requires module ...
 ---
 ```
 ImportError: smac attempted to use a functionality that requires module pyDOE, but it couldn't be loaded. ...